-These rules cover Part A installations with an anaerobic digestion (treatment) capacity of over 100 tonnes per day of waste or a combination of waste and non-waste at a waste water treatment works.
-The total quantity of waste or a combination of waste and non-waste that can be accepted at any site under these rules must not exceed 250,000 tonnes per year.
+These Standard Rules cover Part A installations with an anaerobic digestion (treatment) capacity of over 100 tonnes per day of waste or a combination of waste and non-waste.
+The total quantity of waste or a combination of waste and non-waste that can be accepted at any site under these rules must not exceed 100,000 tonnes per year.
+For anaerobic digesters operating below these capacity thresholds, a waste operation permit may be available.
 The amount of waste accepted per day must be constrained to the treatment capacity of the digesters and available storage.

-When referred to in an environmental permit, these rules will allow the operator to operate an anaerobic digestion facility involving the acceptance, preparation, storage and anaerobic digestion of specified wastes at a waste water treatment works.
+When referred to in an environmental permit, these rules will allow the operator to operate an anaerobic digestion facility involving the acceptance, preparation, storage and anaerobic digestion of specified biodegradable wastes.
 These rules require the operator to strictly control the environmental impact of their facility.

-Any wastes controlled by the Animal By-Products Regulations must be treated and handled in accordance with all requirements imposed by those Regulations.
+Any wastes controlled by the Animal By-Products Regulations must be treated and handled in accordance with any requirements imposed by those Regulations.

-The permitted activities include the storage, cleaning, compression and use of biogas by combustion in spark ignition engines, the use of gas turbines, boilers, fuel cells and treatment of the biogas and/or upgrading the biogas to biomethane and injection to the national grid.
-An aggregate rated thermal input less than or equal to 5 megawatts is permitted.
-Timescales for emission compliance will vary depending on capacity market agreements and balancing services agreements.
+The permitted activities include the storage, cleaning, compression, and use of biogas by combustion in spark ignition engines, gas turbines, boilers, fuel cells and treatment of the biogas and/or upgrading the biogas to biomethane and injection to the national grid.
+An aggregated rated thermal input less than or equal to 5 megawatts is permitted for all combustion plant.